CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

-# EC2 Load Balancers
+# AWS EC2 Load Balancers

-## Template base Application Load Balancer
+## AWS Application Load Balancer with templates

 Steps:

-1. Create a `Lauch Template`
+1. Create a `Lauch Template` and define the base image
 1. Create an `Auto Scaling Groups` and associate the previous `Launch Template`
 1. Create a `Target Group` and assign it inside the previous `Auto Scaling Group`
 1. Create a `Application Load Balancer` and assign it to the `Target Group` or inside the `Auto Scaling Group`